jonnypetraglia/psyche/README.md

 1. Configuration
 ----------------

+Of course, you can use the nice GUI preferences dialog to configure Psyche, but you can also manually write the config file, which is surprisingly easy!

 Psyche's user configuration is stored in one file located at ~/.psyche/config.tcl (the '~' means your home directory, for you Windows users).

 To set a value, use the same nomenclature as regular Tcl:

     set defaultKick "You have done something bad.
 You should not do that."

 #### Values: ###

   * timeout = (integer)